VamOSGS/iterm2-navigation-keys-preset/README.md

 * Click to `Presets...` > `Import`
 * Select downloaded preset key

-Do same in  if you have profiles setup in your iterm2
+Do same if you have profiles setup in your iterm2
 * Go to `Profile` > `Keys` > `Key Bindings`
 * Click to `Presets...` > `Import`
 * Select downloaded preset key